Witiko/scm-at-arqmath3/paper/main.md

 system, we used the 78 topics from ARQMath-3, Task 1.
 As our retrieval units, we used answers from the MSE dataset.

+Effectiveness

-To determine how well the answers retrieved by our system satisfied the information needs of users, we used the relevance judgements provided by the ARQMath organizers and the normalized discounted cumulative gain prime (NDCG') evaluation measure [@sakai2008information] on the top 1,000 answers retrieved by our system for each topic.
+:   To determine how well the answers retrieved by our system satisfied the
+    information needs of users, we used the normalized discounted cumulative gain prime (NDCG') evaluation measure [@sakai2008information] on the top 1,000 answers retrieved by our system for each topic.
+As our ground truth, we used the relevance judgements provided by the ARQMath organizers.

+Efficiency

+:   Our system is a prototype written in a high-level programming language with
+    emphasis on correctness over efficiency.
+Furthermore, we computed our evaluation on a non-dedicated computer cluster with heterogeneous hardware, which made it difficult to meaningfully measure the efficiency of our system.
+    Therefore, we have not measured and do not report the efficiency of our system.

  [^optimization]: Due to time constraints, we hand-picked the values α = 0.1, β = 0.5, and γ = 5 for our ARQMath-3 submissions.
 In the camera-ready, we will